 A home equity loan will generally have a fixed interest rate, which can be hard to find on a private loan.
 A HELOC will have a variable interest rate, but will still likely come in lower than a Parents PLUS loan.

-Unless you do a full refinance, you will probably have lower loan fees using home equity than a private loan as well.
+Unless you do a full refinance to pay for college, you will probably have lower loan fees using home equity than a private loan as well.

-As one parent in our Paying For College 101 Facebook group stated, “I can get a Parent Plus loan for 5.5% – 10% or I can get a home equity loan at 3.75%!”
+As one parent in Road2College’s Paying For College 101 Facebook group stated, “I can get a Parent PLUS loan for 7.08 percent to 10 percent or I can get a home equity loan at 4.89 percent!”

 Larger Amounts of Money May Be Available

 Federal student loans are inexpensive and have flexible repayment terms, but they have annual caps on borrowing.
-Even when you have financial aid from the school or other scholarships, you will probably face a cost gap.
+Even when you have financial aid from the school or other scholarships, you might face a cost gap.

 You Don’t Have to Borrow From Retirement Savings